-We are listed in the world's top 150 in the Times Higher Education’s (THE) Young University Rankings 2020 and hold a maximum five-star score overall in the QS Stars ratings system of global universities.
-We feature in the QS World University Rankings 2021 of the world's top 1,000 universities.
+We were crowned the Modern University of the Year in The Times and The Sunday Times Good University Guide 2021.
+We are listed in the world's top 150 in the Times Higher Education’s (THE) Young University Rankings 2020, hold a maximum five-star score overall in the QS Stars ratings system of global universities, and feature in the QS World University Rankings 2021 of the world's top 1,000 universities.

 Lincoln was awarded Gold – the highest standard possible - in the national Teaching Excellence Framework (TEF) 2017, an independent assessment of teaching quality in UK higher education.
 This award reflects our exciting teaching methods, great support for students and excellent employment outcomes.